Group Coaching vs. One-on-One Coaching: Choose The Best One

 How to choose?

-What I would recommend doing is to offer both types of coaching.
+We would recommend offering both types of coaching.
 First, when you do not have so many clients to manage, you can hold individual sessions and concentrate on their progress and implementation of your skills in practice.
 Then when you collect testimonials and gain more awareness on the market, therefore more clients, you can also offer group coaching sessions.

 Will you start coaching now?